10 more victims found in Florida condo rubble; death toll 46

 SURFSIDE, Fla.
-(AP) — The search for victims of the collapse of a Miami-area high-rise condominium reached its 14th day on Wednesday, with the death toll at 46, scores still unaccounted for and authorities sounding more and more grim.
+(AP) — The search for victims of the collapse of a Miami-area high-rise condominium reached its 14th day on Wednesday, as workers uncovered 10 more bodies from the rubble and officials sounded more and more grim about the prospects of finding anyone alive.

-Miami-Dade Assistant Fire Chief Raide Jadallah told family members in a private briefing Wednesday that workers had pulled 10 more bodies and additional human remains from the rubble, raising the death toll.
+Miami-Dade Assistant Fire Chief Raide Jadallah broke the discovery of the additional bodies and human remains to family members in a private briefing Wednesday morning.
+The death toll now stands at 46.

+The latest retrieval reflects what rescue officials have said would be a ramped-up pace of work throughout the debris field after the remaining portion of the condo building was demolished Sunday night.

-Crews “did some significant removal of the pile,” he said.
+Crews “did some significant removal of the pile,” Jadallah said.
 “They were able to get down to various areas to inspect.”

+Jadallah also reported the somber news that so far no new “voids” have been discovered in the areas that became accessible for the first time after the demolition.
+Rescuers had hoped to find new pockets where there might potentially be survivors.

+Still, Jadallah told families the work continues to be a search and rescue operation and has not yet transitioned to a recovery mode.

 Workers on Tuesday dug through pulverized concrete where the Champlain Towers South building in Surfside once stood, filling buckets that were passed down a line to be emptied and then returned.

-The up-close look at the search, in a video released Tuesday by the Miami-Dade County Fire Rescue Department, came as eight more deaths were announced — the most for a single day since the search began.
-It also came as rain and wind from Tropical Storm Elsa disrupted the effort, though the storm was on track to make landfall far across the state.
+The up-close look at the search, in a video released Tuesday by the Miami-Dade County Fire Rescue Department, came as eight more deaths were announced — until Wednesday, the most for a single day since the search began.
+It also came as rain and wind from Tropical Storm Elsa disrupted the effort.

-Searchers have found no new signs of survivors, and although authorities said their mission was still geared toward finding people alive, they sounded increasingly somber.

-“Right now, we’re in search and rescue mode,” the county's police director, Freddy Ramirez, said at a news conference Tuesday evening.
-He soon added: “Our primary goal right now is to bring closure to the families.”

-Miami-Dade Mayor Daniella Levine Cava said the families of the missing were preparing for news of “tragic loss.”
-She said President Joe Biden, who visited the area last week, called Tuesday to offer his continued support.
+Miami-Dade Mayor Daniella Levine Cava said Tuesday that the families of the missing were preparing for news of “tragic loss.”
+She said President Joe Biden, who visited the area last week, called on Tuesday to offer his continued support.

 “I think everybody will be ready when it’s time to move to the next phase,” she said.